 - UC takes into account savings and your partner’s circumstances and income.
 If their income is too high, you may not qualify for any help.

 The benefits system is complicated.
 If any of the points above apply or you are unsure, you should seek specialist welfare rights advice before making any UC claim.

-The Government have announced that the minimum income floor which can be applied to the self-employed has been temporarily suspended for claims from people while they are sick or self-isolating due to the coronavirus now and for all claims from 6 April 2020.
-This means your award should be calculated based on your actual net income (after deducting allowable expenses and tax, NI and pension contributions) from self-employment – if you are receiving UC and you previously had the MIF applied you may see an increase in your UC.
+The MIF was suspended due to the coronavirus pandemic for all claims from 6 April 2020.
+While the MIF was suspended, your award should have been calculated based on your actual net income (after deducting allowable expenses and tax, NI and pension contributions) from self-employment – if you were receiving UC and you previously had the MIF applied you may have seen an increase in your UC during the suspension.

 If you are receiving other benefits, you should contact your local authority or DWP to ask how the change in your work/income affects that benefit.